JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 ## Current Issues
-[38] - Fix the tank as it runs off the screen
 [42] - Fix the server so it runs fast, convert to threadsafe arrays

 ## Open Issues ##